dsa-lsc/zoom-schedule/README.md

 npm start
 ```

+Will be viewable on `http://localhost:3000/`.

 This is a standard (generated) express app.
 The styles are sass and in `public/stylesheets`, the views are handlebars and in `views`.
-Code for the controller (and fetching )
+Code for the controller (and fetching) is in `app.js`.